 Can I request information under the Freedom of Information Act?

 In New Hampshire, RSA 91-A known as the Right To Know Law, serves as the guideline for providing information similar to the Federal Freedom of Information Act.
 The Bedford Police Department releases non-protected information to individuals, groups, and agencies as allowed by this statute.
 The Department has five days in which to respond to any such request.
 In some cases the request can be filled immediately, in other cases where servicing the request takes longer, the information is provided as soon as it is available.
-The Bedford Police Department has a Right-to-Know Request Form available in the lobby and online. it is called the Public Records Request form.
+The Bedford Police Department has a multi-purpose Records Request Form available in the lobby and online.

 Is there a Winter Parking Ban?

 Yes.
 The Town of Bedford has a Winter Parking ban in Effect from November 1 to April 1.
 No person shall park any motor vehicle on any public way between the hours of 12 midnight and 8 a.m. or at any other time in such a manner as to impede snow removal operations.
 Parking tickets will be issued for violations.